Choose Your Plan

 - The minimum to start is 1 unit and the lifetime maximum per child is 800 units.*

 - Pay the unit price in effect at the time we receive your payment.
 The unit price is set annually, and may also be adjusted once annually if needed.
-The unit purchase price for the 2020-21 enrollment period is $133.
-Enrollment is open from November 1 - May 31.
+The last day to purchase units at the annual unit price is June 25th each year.
+The 2022-23 Unit Purchase Price is $116.63.

 2) Custom Monthly Plan (fixed monthly payments)